Let's say we take a little morality trip to the country. How's that sound?

 Norman got to know my taste in junk, my predilection for “multiples,” and on one visit he smiled his co-conspirator smile and said, “I think I have some-thing you’d like.”
-Leading me over to a dusty corner, he pointed through the heaps of curiosities to a pile of about 2000 brown and crumbling antique “cucum-ber” packing box labels, all exactly the same and tied with a string.
-Then he looked up at me, standing there in his worn khaki’s and moth-eaten woolrich plaid and smiled again between his usual three-day gristle and cigarette stubble.
+Leading me over to one dusty corner, he pointed through the heaps & heaps to a pile of about 2000 brown and crumbling antique cucumber packing box labels, all exactly the same and tied up with string.
+Then he looked up at me, standing there in his worn khaki’s and moth-eaten Woolrich plaid and smiled again between his usual three-day gristle and cigarette stubble.
 Norman always liked to please his customers.

 Mr. Maybelle stands 4 1/2 sturdy feet high.
 His sales box is 8 1/2 ft high.
 He comes with a suitcase.
 Guess what's in it.